Neerajjv/Lecture-Summarizer/README.md

 🛠️ How It Works
 1. 🎥 Extracts Audio & Visual Content:
 	• Converts lecture videos into audio.
 	• Extracts keyframes from the video.
 2. 📝 Text Extraction:
    	• Uses Whisper ASR to transcribe spoken content.
    	• Runs OCR on keyframes to extract text from slides/boards.
 3. 📚 Summarization:
    	• Merges both texts.
    	• Summarizes it using LLM (Gemini Pro).
    	• Ensures concise notes (~3 pages max).
 4. 📄 PDF Generation:
    	• Formats the summary into a structured PDF.

-🏆 Results
+🏆 Results:
-	•Organized lecture notes with headings, bullet points, and key takeaways.
+	• Organized lecture notes with headings, bullet points, and key takeaways.
-	•PDF output for easy sharing and reference.
+	• PDF output for easy sharing and reference.

 📝 Future Improvements:
 	•🎭 Speaker Identification for multi-speaker transcription.